MarcinKonowalczyk/ceas-processing/README.md

 - Download [Processing](https://processing.org)
 - Run `.ceas/ceas.pde`

-You can also compile the whole sketch into an executable with Processing. `File -> Export Application...`
+You can also compile the whole sketch into an executable with Processing: `File -> Export Application...`

 ## Controls